-A disciplined process of research and discovery that culminated in a comprehensive strategic plan designed to rectify weaknesses in the firm’s brand presentation.
+A disciplined process of research and discovery that culminated in a comprehensive strategic plan designed to strengthen the firm’s brand presentation.

-A 180-degree pivot—from a poorly differentiated visual presentation to a bold, vibrant brand expression that amplifies the firm’s energy and honors its distinguished history.
+A 180-degree pivot—from a routine visual presentation to a bold, vibrant brand expression that amplifies the firm’s energy and honors its distinguished history.

 New York City-based boutique law firm Lankler Siffert & Wohl LLP (LSW) is widely known for its outstanding track record in white collar litigation.
-Since its inception in 1984, the firm has relied on a modest word of mouth approach rather than formal marketing programs—an approach that, over time, became a cornerstone of the LSW brand.
+Since its inception in 1984, the firm has relied more heavily on referrals rather than formal marketing programs—an approach that, over time, became a cornerstone of the LSW brand.
 Clients of all sizes value the firm’s sensitive and confidential treatment of their most critical legal issues.

-But as more and more competitors burst onto the scene, vigorous branding and marketing efforts have proved essential to both maintaining market leadership and establishing credibility in new markets.
-And as the next generation of partners grew poised to lead the firm forward, LSW was compelled to attract a broader pool of clients and recruits to match.
+But as more and more competitors burst onto the scene, a vigorous branding website efforts have proved essential to reflect the firm’s evolution.
+And as the next generation of partners grew poised to lead the firm forward, LSW attracted a broader pool of clients and recruits to match.

 Working with longtime content partner Deborah Gaines Associates, we launched the project with a disciplined research and discovery process.
-After analyzing the firm’s competitive landscape and current communications, we interviewed lawyers, associates, staff, and clients to gain a better sense of LSW’s strengths and weaknesses.
+After analyzing the firm’s competitive landscape and current communications, we interviewed lawyers, associates, staff, and clients to gain a better sense of LSW’s strengths.
 Internal and external interviewees alike hit upon a handful of key themes that spoke to LSW’s key differentiators.

-Based on these conversations, we developed a branding and marketing plan that would meet LSW’s goals: differentiate the firm from its competitors, highlight its civil and white collar capabilities, enhance recruitment and networking efforts, and position the firm for continued success.
+Based on these conversations, we developed a branding and website that would meet LSW’s goals: differentiate the firm from its competitors, highlight its civil and white collar capabilities, enhance recruitment and networking efforts, and position the firm for continued success.

 The project centered around a full redesign of the firm’s website: the most visible manifestation of its brand.
 LSW’s existing website was technologically outdated, visually uninteresting, and failed to convey a sense of personality.
 In order to stand out from the current cluster of New York City-based legal boutiques, we would have to devise a truly unique visual brand expression.